Introduction to Artificial Intelligence, MSc

 AbstractThe overall goal of the course is to introduce students to a selection of the most important problem solving and decision support techniques within AI and optimization.

 Computers are increasingly used to support decision making, exploiting that computers can perform computations at scale, on large amounts of data, requiring large amounts of computation steps, or both.
-This course studies how to solve such decision problems on computers.
+This course studies how to solve such decision problems

 The goal is to make students able to identify, design, and implement efficient solutions to the kind of decision problems that arise in modern organizations and IT products.
 The expectation is that a student mastering the material is able to work in internationally leveled business intelligence and optimization groups as well as in development departments of “intelligent” applications as used in smart phones, computer games, enterprise resource planning systems, and decisions support systems.